qzq92/MediumArticleAnalyzer/README.md

 Please note that the following API requires the use of API key to work and is not free.
 - *Langchain's ChatOpenAi* to chat with OpenAI's GPT-3.5-Turbo model (https://api.python.langchain.com/en/latest/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html).

-Other APIs that were used under Free tier
+Other APIs used are free with limitations:
 - PineCone VectorStore
 - LangSmith